CESSProject/doc-v2/developer/guides/use-reservoir.md

 # Background

-The cess network has added a new reservoir module, which is mainly used to borrow tokens to miners so that miners can use this loan to mine.
+The CESS network has introduced a new reservoir module primarily designed to lend tokens to miners.
+Miners can utilize this loan to facilitate their mining activities.

 # Guides